JMRI: Logix Documentation

 where LS1020 is a sensor that is true when block 10 is occupied (perhaps from a BDL168), sensor LS1021 is true when block 11 is occupied, and Turnout Thrown LT20 is true when turnout LT20 is thrown.
 This logical expression would calculate to true if all three of the state variables are true, i.e., if block 10 is occupied AND block 11 is occupied AND turnout 20 is thrown; otherwise it would calculate false.

 Actions may be specified for each Conditional.
 A number of action types are available.
-For example, Set Turnout, Set Signal Appearance, Trigger Route, etc. Available action types are described below in detail.
+For example, Set Turnout, Set Signal Appearance, Trigger Route, etc. For a list of currently available action types, see Actions.
 Each action has a user selectable option of being performed if: 1) the logical expression changes to true, 2) the logical expression changes to false, or 3) the logical expression changes.
 This means a conditional may actually be three statements.